Written on Christmas Day, 2016.

 Today in the bath I saw, and re-experienced in my body, those unspoken energies.
 I remembered bits that I had, as a kid, pushed under the unconscious rug.

 I remembered the feelings of let-down after it was over.
 Kind of an empty feeling that I would fill with eggnog and cookies.

 And more, I felt the anxiety, depression, explosive rage, and terror that had been present in the undercurrents of that environment.

-It was always present, but extra forcefully, and subconsciously, repressed on Christmas in favor of that ‘ol holiday spirit, and that repression and internalization made it even more viscous.
+It was always present, but extra forcefully, and unconsciously, repressed on Christmas in favour of that ‘ol holiday spirit, and that repression and internalization made it even more viscous.

 Like a caged beast.

 It was like I was seeing a wild animal inside my childhood self – the mammalian self, the body that feels all, especially that which is unacknowledged, and that wants to destroy that entire scene.

 In my imagination, with all my senses and emotions participating, I killed my family, and destroyed Christmas.